||Home | Worlds of Hollow Moon | Books | Music | A to Z | Shop||Contact | News ||

 Christmas Day dawned on Avalon.
 Artorius yawned, opened his eyes and after a moment's hesitation extracted himself from the blanket-strewn sofa.
-The cramped room was decorated with bits of tinsel, brightly-coloured paper streamers and a tiny artificial tree in an attempt to make it look festive.
+In an attempt to make it look festive, the cramped room was decorated with bits of tinsel, brightly-coloured paper streamers and a tiny artificial tree.
 The cabin's owners, a kindly electrician and her carpenter boyfriend, were already at work down at the tournament ground.
 Even Londinium's resident harem of cats were out and about, doing their best to keep the rodent population in check.

-Lost in thought, his gaze was drawn to the half-shadowed mighty planet of Thule, hanging almost directly overhead.
+Lost in thought, his gaze was drawn to the half-shadowed mighty planet of Thule hanging almost directly overhead.
 He had long dreamed of travelling the five systems and walking upon different worlds.
 The dawning suns of Alpha Centauri A and B were low in the west, bathing the small world and the slim crescent of Asgard in a warm yellow glow.
-For reasons astrophysicists had not yet satisfactorily explained, Avalon was not tidally-locked to its gas giant parent but instead performed a single backwards rotation once every orbit.
-This meant that although it took the moon just over two Terran days to circle Thule, Londinium saw its twin blazing stars rise and fall every twenty-six hours.
+For reasons astrophysicists had not yet satisfactorily explained, Avalon was not tidally-locked to its gas giant parent but instead performed two backwards rotations every orbit.
+The moon took just over two Terran days to circle Thule, during which Londinium saw its twin blazing stars rise and fall every twenty-six hours.

 Gods of Avalon itself was based on the Arthurian myths and legends of the British Isles.
-The producers had shunned a historically-correct Dark Ages setting and instead opted for what the audience expected: knights in shining armour, damsels in distress, jousting competitions, adventures to slay dragons and quests to locate mysterious grails, all of which offered plenty of opportunity for the audience to twist the story whichever way they desired.
-Every Christmas, the new season started with a grand tournament on the bank of the Thamesis river, where contestants would learn how to wield swords, maim with lances and fall off horses before being released into an artificial world of carefully-controlled violence.
-This twenty-third century version of a medieval gladiatorial arena had earned itself a place in many people's misplaced affection and made Gods of Avalon the longest-running holovid show in broadcasting history.
+The producers had shunned a historically correct Dark Ages setting and instead opted for what the audience craved: knights in shining armour, damsels in distress, jousting competitions, adventures to slay dragons and quests to locate mysterious grails, with plenty of opportunities for viewers to twist the story whichever way they desired.
+Every Christmas, the new season started with a grand tournament on the bank of the Thamesis river, where contestants would learn how to slash with swords, maim with lances and fall off horses, ready for their release into an artificial world of curated violence.
+This twenty-third century version of a medieval gladiatorial arena had earned itself a place in many people's misplaced affection.
+Gods of Avalon was the longest-running holovid show in broadcasting history.

 A narrow side street brought him to the busy riverside thoroughfare of Watling Street.
 Merlin's two-storey house was on the corner, opposite the noisy Olde Dowgate Tavern.
 The wizard himself was visible through the open doors of his workshop, pacing restlessly before a couple of armour-clad knights who were shouting and gesticulating angrily.
 An electric pig watched from the gutter with holovid camera eyes.

-By the time Artorius arrived, the knights had finished their rants and left for the tavern.
-Stepping into the workshop, the boy shyly approached the wizard and regarded him carefully.
-Artorius saw straight away it was not the usual cyberclone dressed in Merlin's familiar fake beard, star-spangled cloak and pointy hat, but a man.
-As he stared, another figure approached from the direction of the Roman citadel, this time a scrawny dark-haired woman wearing overalls and a scuffed leather apron.
+By the time Artorius arrived, the knights had stormed off towards the tavern.
+Stepping into the workshop, the boy shyly approached the wizard and watched him carefully.
+He saw straight away it was not the usual cyberclone dressed in Merlin's familiar fake beard, star-spangled cloak and pointy hat, but a man.
+As the wizard turned his scowl towards Artorius, another figure approached from the direction of the Roman citadel, a scrawny dark-haired woman wearing overalls and scuffed leather apron.
 Artorius smiled upon recognising the newcomer as Rhiannon, the town's feisty blacksmith, who was always ready to ply him with treats from her kitchen.
 The wizard did not seem pleased to see either of them.

 "More visitors!" he complained gruffly.
 "Can't I get any peace?"